 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Farm Irrigation and Drainage Systems Sectional Committee had been approved by the Food and Agriculture Division Council.

-This Indian Standard was first published in 1986 to provide principles and practices useful to engineers in the planning and design of pumping plants for drainage of farmland.
+This standard was first published in 1986 to provide principles and practices useful to engineers in the planning and design of pumping plants for drainage of farmland.
 In preparation of this standard, assistance was taken from ASAE EP 369-1974 ‘Design of agricultural drainage pumping plants,’ issued by the American Society of Agricultural Engineers, USA.

-The first revision of the standard has been brought out to update the standard with current technological practices and the following major modifications have been made:
+The revision of this standard has been brought out to update the standard with current technological practices and the following major modifications have been made:

-Different types of pumps which may be used in the pumping plants have been incorporated.
+Different types of pumps which may be used in the pumping plants have been incorporated;

-For safe and efficient working of pumping plant, guidelines for usage of sensors and automatic shutoff mechanism along with methods of flow measurement have been added.
+For safe and efficient working of pumping plant, guidelines for usage of sensors and automatic shutoff mechanism along with methods of flow measurement have been added;

-Record keeping for operation and maintenance of pumping plant has also been added.
+Record keeping for operation and maintenance of pumping plant has also been added; and